-§ 5.
-The doctoral programme in applied medical science at the Medical University of Vienna is primarily organised in the form of interdisciplinary thematic programmes.

-(1) SCOPE OF THE PROGRAMMES: The programmes bring together interested university members from different organisational units/clinics with the aim of offering a comprehensive and high-quality training programme in the respective thematic area.
+- § 5.
+The PhD study programme at the Medical University of Vienna is primarily organised in the form of interdisciplinary thematic programmes. - (1) SCOPE OF THE PROGRAMMES: The programmes bring together interested university members from different organisational units/clinics with the aim of offering a comprehensive and high-quality training programme in the respective thematic area.
 The doctoral candidates carry out their dissertation project within the framework of the programme and also complete the prescribed courses.
-The involvement of institutions and organisations outside the Medical University of Vienna is possible, provided their value for the training programme is evident.

-(2) NAME OF THE PROGRAMMES: The composition and name of the programmes originates in principle from the initiative of university members interested in establishing such a programme.
+The involvement of institutions and organisations outside the Medical University of Vienna is possible, provided their value for the training programme is evident. - (2) NAME OF THE PROGRAMMES: The composition and name of the programmes originates in principle from the initiative of university members interested in establishing such a programme.
 The programmes shall cover a broad range of topics within the spectrum of tasks of the Medical University of Vienna and include scientists from several organisational units/clinics.
-A list of programme topics shall be published by the Curriculum Director.

-(3) ORGANISATION OF THE PROGRAMMES: The smallest organisational units of the programmes are the supervisors, who are project leaders experienced in the training of doctoral candidates who bring their doctoral position(s) into the programme and actively participate in the training programme.
-The supervisors are responsible for the organisation and implementation of the dissertation and the accompanying courses (e.g. seminars, journal clubs).
+A list of programme topics shall be published by the Curriculum Director. - (3) ORGANISATION OF THE PROGRAMMES: The smallest organisational units of the programmes are the supervisors, who are project leaders experienced in the training of doctoral candidates who bring their doctoral position(s) and the payment of the doctoral position(s) into the programme in the context of research projects and actively participate in the training programme.
+The supervisors are responsible for the organisation and implementation of the doctoral thesis and the accompanying courses (e.g. seminars, journal clubs).
 Each programme is headed by an appointed curriculum (programme) coordinator who is responsible for coordinating the programme tasks.
 The Curriculum Coordinator represents the programme externally and is responsible to the Curriculum Director.
 Since the language of biomedical research and related research fields is English, the programmes and the accompanying courses must be offered in English.
 In this respect, doctoral students must be proficient in English in order to complete the doctoral programme.
 In exceptional cases, courses can also be offered in German if justified.

-(4) ESTABLISHMENT OF PROGRAMMES: Applications for the establishment of dissertation programmes may be submitted to the Curriculum Director and refer to the research areas defined in the development plan.
+- (4) ESTABLISHMENT OF PROGRAMMES: Applications for the establishment of dissertation programmes may be submitted to the Curriculum Director and refer to the research areas defined in the development plan.
 Applications include information on

 - Title,

 - Speaker,

-- Educational objective,
+- · Educational objective,

 - Dissertation projects,

-- Qualification profile of the supervisors,
+- · Qualification profile of the supervisors,

 - Form, number, content and teachers of the planned courses,

 - Methodology,

-- Literature.
+- · Literature.